Routing protocol classes

 Link state

-shortest-path first protocols, each router create three separate tables.
+shortest-path first protocols, each router creates three separate tables.
 One of

-there table keeps track of directly attached neighbor, one determine the topology
+their tables keeps track of directly attached neighbors, one determines the topology

 of the entire internetwork, and one is used as the routing table.
 Link-state

-routers know more about the internetwork, than any distance-vector routing
+routers know more about internetwork than any distance-vector routing

 protocol ever could.
-OSPF is true link-state routing protocol.
+OSPF is a true link-state routing protocol.
 Link-state protocols

 send updates containing the state of their own links to all other directly connected